everydotorg/charity-api-docs/docs/nonprofit-search.md

 Use the `take` parameter to specify the number of results to return.
 Maximum value is 50.

-##### Filter by tag
+##### Filter by cause

-You can filter the nonprofits returned by the search endpoint by using the `tags` parameter.
+You can filter the nonprofits returned by the search endpoint by using the `causes` parameter.

-You can query for multiple tags by joining them with a `,`, i.e. with `tags=humans,environment`, which will perform an OR filter and return nonprofits that match either the `humans` or `environment` tags.
+You can query for multiple causes by joining them with a `,`, i.e. with `causes=humans,environment`, which will perform an OR filter and return nonprofits that match either the `humans` or `environment` causes.

-[Click here](./types#tags) to learn more about tags and view the latest list of valid tags.
+[Click here](./types#causes) to learn more about causes and view the latest list of valid causes.

-### `GET /v0.2/browse/:tag`
+### `GET /v0.2/browse/:cause`

-This endpoint returns nonprofits associated with a given tag.
+This endpoint returns nonprofits associated with a given cause.
 Use it to let your users browse through nonprofits focused on a specific topic.

-[Click here](./types#tags) to learn more about tags and view the latest list of valid tags.
+[Click here](./types#causes) to learn more about causes and view the latest list of valid causes.

 #### Usage